High-order Regularity Theory for High-contrast Elliptic Homogenization: Introduction

 while it follows that~$\lim_{n\to \infty} \bfA(\diamondsuit_n) = \bfAhom$ almost surely.
 Note also that one can formulate the same objects with the standard Euclidean cubes as well, because it is always possible to find a bound for the coarse-grained matrices of adapted cubes in terms of the assumption (P2).
 For a proof of this fact, see~\cite[Lemma 2.13]{AK.HC}.

-The assumption~\eqref{renormellipt} is an implication of the assumptions of (P1)--(P3) from~\cite{AK.HC}, which will also be presented below.
-In fact, we will utilize the equivalent version of (P2\textdagger) presented there, but we will call it (P2), nevertheless.
-The remarkable property of these conditions is that the coarse-grained ellipticity condition (P2) is \emph{renormalizable}, allowing very versatile considerations for the objects in which we are interested.
-In particular, a renormalization group argument leads to the result presented in~\cite[Corollary 4.3]{AK.HC}, which precisely states~\eqref{renormellipt} under the conditions (P1)--(P3).
-For the purposes of this article, we present our version of this fact in Proposition \ref{p.Psimplyrenormellipt}.

 In this paper, we focus particularly on the quantitative aspects of homogenization theory (for a modern exposition in the periodic case, see e.g. \cite{shen}).
-The aim is to generalize the main high-order regularity result of \cite{ak} and \cite{akm} to the \emph{high-contrast} framework.
+Our aim is to generalize the main high-order regularity result of \cite[Theorem 6.12]{ak} and \cite[Theorem 3.8]{akm} to the \emph{high-contrast} framework.
+The arguments there are, in turn, based on the works of \cite{AKM1} and \cite{AKM2}.
 The study of regularity theory has a long and versatile history within the field of PDEs.
-For the purposes of stochastic homogenization theory, these considerations in the periodic setting originated in the late 1980s by Avellaneda and Lin in \cite{avellaneda} as well as \cite{lin}.
-In addition, \cite{smart} made significant contributions to the matter, especially under stronger ergodicity assumptions.
-The qualitative side of regularity theory has been well-established in great generality by \cite{gloria}.
+For the purposes of stochastic homogenization theory, these considerations in the periodic setting originated in the late 1980s by Avellaneda and Lin in \cite{avellaneda} as well as in \cite{lin}.
+In addition, \cite{asmart} made significant contributions to this field, especially under stronger ergodicity assumptions, by introducing the coarse-grained matrices.
+Many quantitative results of regularity theory were also obtained in a great qualitative generality by \cite{gloria}.

+The study of high-contrast homogenization is currently a very active line of research initiated by the seminal article of \cite{AK.HC}.
+Developing an extensive theory of high-contrast stochastic homogenization is important because it could have further applications to certain problems in probability, analysis, and mathematical physics.
+A great example of this potential was seen in the recent proof of a superdiffusive central limit theorem in~\cite{ABK.SD} that relies heavily on the high-contrast theory introduced in \cite{AK.HC}.

 The role of the \emph{Caccioppoli inequality} is paramount in the elliptic regularity theory.
 In~\cite[Proposition 2.5]{AK.HC}, a general high-contrast version of this result is presented.
 However, while it portrays the involved ellipticity quantities accurately in the general case, we will provide a simplified non-trivial version of it adjusted to our situation.
 Its proof is also independent of the argument they utilize.
 We can see its usefulness concretely in Chapter 4, where we will continuously utilize it in our presented proof for Theorem~\ref{thmhighreg}.